teras/keydeck/Configuration.md

         button17:
           icon: back.png
           actions:
-            - autojump:  # Manual "return to context" button
+            - auto_jump:  # Manual "return to context" button
     ```
 - **Focus**: Brings a specified application window to focus by its window class or title.
 Returns an error if the focus operation fails, which can be caught with try/else.
   - **Example**: `- focus: "firefox"`